interlay/interbtc-spec/polkabtc-spec/docs/source/spec/fee.rst

 IssueFee
 ........

-Issue fee share (configurable parameter, as percentage) that users need to pay upon execute issuing PolkaBTC.
+Issue fee share (configurable parameter, as percentage) that users need to pay upon execute issuing wrapped tokens.

-- Paid in PolkaBTC
+- Paid in wrapped tokens
 - Initial value: 0.5%

 IssueGriefingCollateral
 .......................

-Default griefing collateral (in DOT) as a percentage of the locked collateral of a vault a user has to lock to issue PolkaBTC.
+Default griefing collateral as a percentage of the locked collateral of a vault a user has to lock to issue wrapped tokens.

-- Paid in DOT
+- Paid in collateral
 - Initial value: 0.005%

 RedeemFee
 .........

-Redeem fee share (configurable parameter, as percentage) that users need to pay upon request redeeming PolkaBTC.
+Redeem fee share (configurable parameter, as percentage) that users need to pay upon request redeeming wrapped tokens.

-- Paid in PolkaBTC.
+- Paid in wrapped tokens
 - Initial value: 0.5%

 PremiumRedeemFee
 ................

 Fee for users to premium redeem (as percentage).
-If users execute a redeem with a Vault flagged for premium redeem, they earn a DOT premium,  slashed from the Vault’s collateral.
+If users execute a redeem with a Vault flagged for premium redeem, they earn a premium slashed from the Vault’s collateral.

-- Paid in DOT
+- Paid in collateral
 - Initial value: 5%

 PunishmentFee
 .............

-Fee (as percentage) that a vault has to pay if it fails to execute redeem requests (for redeem, on top of the slashed BTC-in-DOT value of the request).
-The fee is paid in DOT based on the PolkaBTC amount at the current exchange rate.
+Fee (as percentage) that a vault has to pay if it fails to execute redeem requests (for redeem, on top of the slashed value of the request).
+The fee is paid in collateral based on the wrapped token amount at the current exchange rate.

-- Paid in DOT
+- Paid in collateral
 - Initial value: 10%

 PunishmentDelay